all-of-us/workbench/api/cluster-resources/README.md

 As code snippets are updated in the source repository, we will want to periocially update the menus in the Workbench.
-For now, this process is fairly manual and can be improved going forwards:
+For now, this process is fairly manual and can be improved going forwards (see RW-2665):

 Prerequisite: Must have `jq` installed (for pretty printing).